A detailed review of all 3 volumes of John Danaher’s takedown series for BJJ, with training notes from actually drilling this material on the mat.

 I need more time to implement many of the attacks that Danaher shows, and I’m excited to work on the submissions of the pull.
 But one simple thing that’s working great for me already is to pull directly into a simple tripod sweep.
 So I start many of my rolls with an instant sweep now.

-Countering the guard pull
+Countering the Guard Pull

 Professor Danaher explains how to counter guard pulls and this has already been very effective for me.
 I used to not really react instantaneously when people pulled guard on me, but now I use Danaher’s knee post method and I start passing right away.